-The workshop will take place tentatively on July 29, 2022, on Zoom and Youtube Livestreaming
+The workshop will take place on August 16, 2023, on Zoom and Youtube Livestreaming

 About The Data Science Summer School

 The Data Science Summer School is a series of theoretical and practical workshops on the exciting methods and technologies currently employed by industry, government, and civil society to address the world's most complex problems today.
-It is organized by the Hertie School Data Science Lab with funding and support from the Hertie School.
+It is organized by the Hertie School Data Science Lab with funding and support from the Hertie School and the Dieter Schwarz Foundation

 How can we run operations and analysis on large quantity of data?
 We need matrices to represent these data, process the network structure and learning operations to mine for insights.
 Linear Algebra is an essential branch of mathematics to help make running algorithms on massive datasets feasible.
 This workshop will help you to develop an understanding in this important branch of mathematics for data science.